 Winter is chilly, that’s all there is to it.
 Imagine having toes sticking out of a cast all season!
-Stretching socks over it is hard to do and doesn’t really help the cold toe issue.
+Stretching socks over it are hard to do and doesn’t really help the cold toe issue.
 The Comfy Cozy Toe warmer, though, feels like a slipper and is easy to put on and take off.

 2. Help around the house

-A parent that stays home and works on stuff around the house all day everyday still probably doesn’t get it all done.
+A parent that stays home and works on stuff around the house all day every day still probably doesn’t get it all done.
 A parent on one foot really has to let things slide.
 Offer to come in and throw in a load or two of laundry, clean the bathrooms, or even put up some decorations.
 Your friend will appreciate the help and the company.

 1. Alternative Mobility Device

 When you give a person back their mobility, you are giving her the best gift you can imagine.
-Either buy or rent a Seated Scooter or Knee Scooter for that friend or look up information on all of the options, including the iWALKFree Hands Free Crutch and let her choose.
-They will be able to do a lot more and recovery from foot surgery will feel like a breeze compared to her experience on crutches.
+Either buy or rent a Seated Scooter or knee Scooter for that friend or look up information on all of the options, including the iWALKFree Hands-Free Crutch and let her choose.
+They will be able to do a lot more, and recovery from foot surgery will feel like a breeze compared to her experience on crutches.